bjamshid/LUA_scripts/README.md

 # LUA_scripts
-scripts for extracting metadata aboutfrom tables/schemas in Exasol
+utilities for inserting/extracting metadata into/from tables/schemas in Exasol